 4. Mixed Cerebral Palsy

-Managing Different Types of Cerebral Palsy
+Treatment for Different Types of Cerebral Palsy

-Many children see a wide variety of medical professionals from diverse specialties (like physical therapy, occupational therapy, pediatrics, orthopedics, behavior therapy, and speech-language pathology) to manage their CP.
+Many children see a wide variety of medical professionals from diverse specialties like physical therapy, occupational therapy, pediatrics, orthopedics, behavior therapy, and speech-language pathology to manage their CP.

 Because cerebral palsy affects movement, most individuals will benefit from physical therapy.
 There, they will work on strengthening underused muscles, lengthening spastic muscles, fixing abnormal walking patterns, and improving overall movement and posture.

 The goal of physical therapy is to focus on promoting the brain’s natural healing mechanism, neuroplasticity.
 Neuroplasticity enables the brain to rewire its neural circuitry.
 Therefore, functions affected by damage to the brain have the potential to be rewired to healthy, undamaged regions of the brain and improved.